eyedeekay/eyedeekay.github.io/README.md

 Note to self: from now on, build the site with:

-`make all && make seed && git commit -am "Example commit message" && git push --all`
+`make all && make seed && git commit -am "`date`" && git push --all`